White Apple keyboard with a bright red key on the left side reading Oops!

 1. Not completing the FAFSA

 The biggest mistake you can make is skipping the FAFSA altogether.
 Some students might think the FAFSA is only there for students with pressing financial needs, but that isn’t true.
 While income is one of the factors used to determine the amount of aid you’ll receive, the number of children in a family and how many are enrolled in college at the same time is also considered.
-According to a survey done by the National College Access Network, only 57% of high school students in the Class of 2021 filed the FAFSA.
-That number is even less with low-income students.
-That means more than $24 billion in state, federal, and institutional aid is going unused.
-By spending a few hours filling out the FAFSA, you could help make college more affordable.
+According to a survey by the National College Access Network (NCAN), only 46% of high school students in the Class of 2024 filed the FAFSA, and that number is even less with low-income students.
+The NCAN also reports that over the past few years, over $7.5 billion in Pell Grants have gone unclaimed.
+By spending just an hour filling out the FAFSA, you could help make college more affordable for you and your family, so why not take the time?

 Related: Financial Aid Application Mistakes Can Cost You